Instrument Rating Course (IR Course)

 Frequently Asked Questions

-The theoretical knowledge training includes at least 350 hours of training, although both the training and the exam are outside the scope of the E-Flight Academy IR(A) course and will be conducted by a theoretical knowledge ATO.
-If you want to become a professional pilot (also check our Zero-to-Hero information) we recommend taking the ATPL(A) theory (+/- 750 hours) which already includes the IR theory.
+• What does the theoretical knowledge training involve?
+The theoretical knowledge training includes at least 350 hours of training, although both the training and exam fall outside the scope of the E-Flight Academy IR(A) course and will be conducted by a theoretical knowledge ATO.
+If you want to become a professional pilot (also check our Zero-to-Hero information) then we recommend following the ATPL(A) theory (+/- 750 hours) which already includes the IR theory.

-• Can I have previous experience count toward the IR(A) course?Yes, holders of a CPL(A), BIR, or course completion certificate for the BIFM can reduce the total amount of required training by 10 hours and start in the PIFM phase.
+• Can I have previous experience count towards the IR(A) training?
+Yes, holders of a CPL(A), BIR, or a course completion certificate for the BIFM can reduce the total amount of required training by 10 hours and start in the PIFM phase.
 Holders of an IR(H) can reduce the total amount of required training to 10 hours.